-A. With the exception of buildings declared be a public nuisance by the Building Official or City Council, Regular Design Review of the demolition or removal of a Designated Historic Property (DHP) or Potentially Designated Historic Property (PDHP) shall be reviewed in conjunction with the Regular Design Review of a replacement project at the subject site; however, demolition of nuisance buildings must still undergo Design Review for demolition as required by this chapter.
-[Note from staff: the two preceding shaded texts areas have been added to the code since the Planning Commission meeting to make clear that a public nuisance is required to go through the design review process but does not immediately require a replacement project

-- B. Regular Design Review approval for the demolition or removal of any Landmark, Heritage Property, building rated "A" or "B" by the Oakland Cultural Heritage Survey, and building on the City's Preservation Study List that are not in an S-7 or S-20 zone or Area or Primary Importance (API) as determined by the Oakland Cultural Heritage Survey may be granted only if the proposal conforms to the general design review criteria, all other applicable design review criteria, and the following additional criteria: - 1.
-The applicant demonstrates that a) the existing property has no reasonable use or cannot generate a reasonable economic return and that the development replacing it will provide such use or generates such return or b) the applicant demonstrates that the property constitutes a hazard and is economically infeasible to rehabilitate on its present site.
+- A. With the exception of buildings-structures declared to be a public nuisance by the Building Official or City Council, Regular Design Review of the demolition or removal of a Designated Historic Property (DHP) or Potentially Designated Historic Property (PDHP) shall only be approved be reviewed in conjunction with after the Regular Design Review of a replacement project at the subject site has been approved; however, demolition of nuisance structures buildings must still undergo Regular Design Review for demolition as required by this chapter. - B. Regular Design Review approval for the demolition or removal of any Landmark, Heritage Property, building structure rated "A" or "B" by the Oakland Cultural Heritage Survey, and building on the City's Preservation Study List that are not in an S-7 or S-20 zone or Area orf Primary Importance (API) as determined by the Oakland Cultural Heritage Survey may be granted only if the proposal conforms to the general design review criteria, all other applicable design review criteria, and the following additional criteria: - 1.
+The applicant demonstrates that a) the existing property has no reasonable use or cannot generate a reasonable economic return and that the development replacing it will provide such use or generates such return or b) the applicant demonstrates that the property structure constitutes a hazard and is economically infeasible to rehabilitate on its present site.
 For this finding, a hazard constitutes a threat to health and safety that is not immediate; - 2.
 The design quality of the replacement facility is equal/superior to that of the existing facility; and - 3.
-It is economically, functionally architecturally, or structurally infeasible to incorporate the historic building into the proposed development. - C. Regular Design Review Approval for the demolition or removal of any building in an S-7 or S-20 zone or Area or Primary Importance (API) as determined by the Oakland Cultural Heritage Survey may be granted only if the proposal conforms the general design review criteria, all other applicable design review criteria, and the following criteria:
+It is economically, functionally architecturally, or structurally infeasible to incorporate the historic buildingstructure into the proposed development. - C. Regular Design Review Approval for the demolition or removal of any structure building in an S-7 or S-20 zone or Area or Primary Importance (API) as determined by the Oakland Cultural Heritage Survey may be granted only if the proposal conforms the general design review criteria, all other applicable design review criteria, and the following criteria: - 1.
+For the demolition of contributors to an S-7 or S-20 zone or API: - a.
+The applicant demonstrates that i) the existing property has no reasonable use or cannot generate a reasonable economic return and that the development replacing it will provide such use or generates such return or ii) the applicant demonstrates that the structure property constitutes a hazard and is economically infeasible to rehabilitate on its present site.
+For this criterion finding, a hazard constitutes a threat to health and safety that is not immediate; and